 About ESB EV Solutions

-The ESB EV Solutions network is operated by ESB on behalf of TfL as part of London’s rapid EV charging infrastructure roll-out, and all London points use 100% renewable electricity.
+The ESB EV Solutions network is run by ESB, and a number of the network’s charge points are operated on behalf of TfL as part of London’s rapid EV charging infrastructure roll-out.

-ESB has been operating EV public charging networks since 2010 in Ireland, and developed the island-wide EV charging infrastructure – with networks in both the Rebiblic of Ireland and Northern Ireland.
+ESB has been operating EV public charging networks since 2010 in Ireland, and developed the island-wide EV charging infrastructure – with networks in both the Republic of Ireland and Northern Ireland.

 As a Zap-Map dynamic data partner, all ESB EV charging networks display live status information on Zap-Map desktop and app.